Time is controllable, no?!

 Newton believed time and space form a container for events, which is as real as the objects it contains.
 In contrast, Leibniz believed that time and space are a conceptual apparatus describing the interrelations between events.

-abstract conceptual framework, together with space and number, within which we sequence events, quantify their duration, and compare the motions of objects.
+Leibniz and others thought of time as a fundamental part of an abstract conceptual framework, together with space and number, within which we sequence events, quantify their duration, and compare the motions of objects.
 In this view, time does not refer to any kind of entity that "flows", that objects "move through", or that is a "container" for events.

 The bucket argument proved problematic for Leibniz, and his account fell into disfavour, at least amongst scientists, until the development of Mach's principle.
 Modern physics views the curvature of spacetime around an object as much a feature of that object as are its mass and volume.